clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/autospec.rst

 ***********

 The autospec tool attempts to infer the requirements of the :file:`.spec` file by analyzing the source code and :file:`Makefile` information.
-It will continuously run updated builds based on new information discovered from build failures until it has a complete and valid :file:`.spec` file.
+It continuously runs updated builds based on new information discovered from build failures until it has a complete and valid :file:`.spec` file.
 If needed, you can influence the behavior of autospec and customize the build by providing optional `control files`_ to the autospec tool.